Shrikant0803/Shrikant0803/README.md

 - 🔭 I’m currently working on [Web Content Development and Internal Documentation](https://www.flymoredrone.in/index.html) as freelancer

-- Instruction Designer/Technical Writer with Tanagoe : Explore More about demo video on (https://learn.tangoe.com/)
+- Instruction Designer/Technical Writer with Tangoe : Explore More about demo video on (https://learn.tangoe.com/)

-- Previously Worked with Whirlpool for Maintaining and [Maintaining and Updating Online help](https://producthelp.whirlpool.com/)
+- Previously Worked with Whirlpool for [Maintaining and Updating Online help](https://producthelp.whirlpool.com/)

 - 👯 I’m looking to collaborate on **Software Documentation**